 Other important things to be evaluated were the user interface, how well it handles large collections, and the search engine.

 - Must have Mac and Windows versions

 - Must not be cloud-based.
 Period.

 - Must not be subscription-based, aka SAAS (software as a service).
-Period.
+Period, not negotiable.

 - Must be able to handle large collections

 - Desirable to have a decent scripting language

 - Easy to import from other programs